-F-3a(3) Emergency Equipment

-The APE 1236 Incinerator has one CO_2 fire extinguisher at the unit.
-This CO_2 fire extinguisher is of sufficient capacity to suppress the size fire that APE 1236 Incinerator operators alone could logically and safely extinguish.
+F-3a(3) Emergency Equipment $\nabla = \{1, 2, 3\}$ The APE 1236 Incinerator has one CO2 fire extinguisher at the unit.
+This CO2 fire extinguisher is of sufficient capacity to suppress the size fire that APE 1236 Incinerator operators alone could logically and safely extinguish.

 The CRANE Fire Protection/Prevention Branch typical emergency response time is five to six minutes.
-Exhibit G-8, within the Contingency Plan (Appendix 1), contains a list of the fire fighting and control equipment available to the APE 1236 emergency response personnel.
+Exhibit G-8 (of the Contingency Plan) contains a list of the fire fighting and control equipment available to the APE 1236 emergency response personnel.
 The CRANE fire fighting personnel are trained to respond to hazardous material incidents, but fires involving explosives would normally not be fought.